twardoch/totw-fonts/README.md

 *Last updated: 2017-04-27*

 This collection of >2,000 open-source fonts includes only fonts that I personally consider valuable — either because they have an excellent design, large character sets, a large number of styles, or preferrably all of the above.
 The **totw** collection focuses mainly on fonts for longer texts, though a small selection of display and decorative fonts is also included.
 I have not included simple geometric sanserifs, poorly drawn serifs, serif fonts that only come in one style or without italics, or fonts with tiny character sets.
+And it does not include clones of the Core 35 fonts, because there are too many of them.

 Most fonts in this collection are licensed under the [SIL Open Font License (OFL)](./LICENSE.ofl).

 Some fonts are licensed under the [Apache 2](./LICENSE.apache2) or [UFL](LICENSE./ufl).

+The `src` folder contains scripts that are used to build the collection.
+These scripts for Mac OS X download the most recent versions of the fonts from various sources, preferrably the authors’ Github repos or websites, and only in some cases from secondary sources.

 # Download collection